mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deploy**: Summon a Skyrock Golem on random spaces for each other Golem you've summoned this game.

 name:     Spinecleaver
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 Enemy minions destroyed by your General summon a Bloodfire Totem on that space.

 name:     Starfire Scarab
 text:     **Blast**